playfulprogramming/playfulprogramming/content/ljtech/collections/web-fundamentals/posts/web-fundamentals-html/index.md

 Here's an example of a group of **input** elements, which help users interact with a website.

-<iframe data-frame-title="HTML: Input elements" src="uu-code:./input-elements?template=node&embed=1&file=src%2Findex.html"></iframe>
+<iframe data-frame-title="HTML: Input elements" src="pfp-code:./input-elements?template=node&embed=1&file=src%2Findex.html"></iframe>

 These elements contain controls, input fields, date pickers, and generally anything that can assist a user to perform an action or add data to a particular screen.

 ## Container elements

 Now let's look at a small subject of semantic **container elements** that you have access to.
-Unlike the input elements, these **do not** have any visual representation, and are there to  tell both developers and screen-readers what each container does and their purpose.
+Unlike the input elements, these **do not** have any visual representation or styling of their own, and are there to  tell both developers and screen-readers what each container does and their purpose.

 ```html
 <body>